qbentil/codersquiz/README.md

 4. PHP
 5. Java, etc.

-# Learners can review their quiz to see answers to questions they had wrong.
+### Learners can review their quiz to see answers to questions they had wrong.
-# Users can access their leader board to see their previous high scores
+### Users can access their leader board to see their previous high scores
+** This is for all newbies in programming what wants to learn more **